One-dimensional discrete Hardy and Rellich inequalities on integers: Appendix

-It is a pleasure to thank Professor Ari Laptev for his input and encouragement and also for his comments on early drafts of this paper.
-The author would also like to thank Ashvni Narayanan for proofreading the document.
+\textbf{Acknowledgements:} It is a pleasure to thank Professor Ari Laptev for his input and encouragement and also for his comments on early drafts of this paper.
+The author would also like to thank Ashvni Narayanan for proof reading the document.
+Finally, we thank an anonymous reviewer for their thorough reading and many helpful suggestions.
 The author is supported by President's Ph.D.
 Scholarship, Imperial College London.\\